For those who played the Legend of Zelda games as kids, the name Ganondorf Dragmire is synonymous with all things evil.

 So I turned my search from cosplay “reality” to other artistic interpretations of the villain done in 3D mediums.
 Like cosplayers, quite a number of skilled 3D modelers have been inspired by the Ganondorf theme, but I was really drawn to this particular rendition by Carlos Cruz.

 This take made Ganondorf look like he could be a real person, but if he were real then he would obviously be very very evil.
 In Cruz’s representation, Ganondorf looks haughty, smug, and regal, but also intimidating and full of malice.
-Check out the video below to see how Cruz created this look!

 The disadvantage to this sculpt (aside from being a 3D model, which can be tough to make realistic), was that it was only a bust.
 I wanted a Ganondof with a suit of armor that created a full and frightening physical presence.